mrJohnHolt/VSCode-Snippets/README.md

 DaVinci Resolve .setting files are written in lua a fast, human readable programing language.
 In a Macro there are several sections to the code.

-Inputs, these are the controls you see in the inspector Outputs, this is usually the last node in the node tree before the MediaOut node.
+Inputs, these are the controls you see in the inspector.
+Outputs, this is usually the last node in the node tree before the MediaOut node.
-Tools, these are the actual nodes
+Tools, these are the actual nodes.

 The code snippet is the basic working code to get you going, think of it as a template, the cursor will be located where a user input is required and tab will move to the next input required.